AnyLog-co/documentation/opcua.md

     ```
 8. Traversal from a new root (from node "ns=6;s=MyObjectsFolder"), considering only variables, and output the visited nodes to a **run opcua client** command.
     ```anylog
-    get opcua struct where url = opc.tcp://10.0.0.111:53530/OPCUA/SimulationServer and node="ns=6;s=MyObjectsFolder" and class = variable and format = run_client and dbms = nov and table = sensor and frequency = 10 and limit = 10
+    get opcua struct where url = opc.tcp://10.0.0.111:53530/OPCUA/SimulationServer and node="ns=6;s=MyObjectsFolder" and class = variable and format = run_client and name = opcua_nov and dbms = nov and table = sensor and frequency = 10 and limit = 10
     ```
 9. Traversal from a new root (from node "ns=2;s=DeviceSet"), considering only variables, and output the path of each variable node
     ```anylog